brightzheng100/semver-config-concourse-resource/README.md

 - `version_path`: Required.
 The [yq](https://github.com/mikefarah/yq)-style path, e.g. `root.version` to locate the root of semver item
 - `version_pattern`: Required.
 The pattern to be used for how to detect new versions.
 Refer to [Version Patterns](#version_patterns) for the supported patterns

 ## Behavior / Interfaces

 ### `check`: Check for new versions based on desired Semver Pattern

 The tracking `git` repository is cloned to temporary folder and check whether there is a desired newer version based on configured `config_file`, `initial_version`, `version_path`, `version_pattern`.

-The extracted config elements will become resource' metadata.
+The extracted config elements will become resource's metadata.

 ### `in`: Get the config items of the desired version

 The tracking `git` repository is cloned to temporary folder and extract the desired config elements based on `config_file`, `config_path`.

-The extracted config elements will become resource' metadata and a file will be generated as the output which can be customized further by `in` parameters, as below.
+The extracted config elements will become resource's metadata and a file will be generated as the output which can be customized further by `in` parameters, as below.

 #### Parameters